enriquepablo/npl-web/npl_foundation.rst

 We do not need a closed theory, nor an initial complex structure as model for our theory.
-All we need is a simple starting theory, that allows us to extend it with ad hoc new individuals and axioms to model each particular informal theory.
+All we need is a simple and empty starting theory, that allows us to extend it with ad hoc new individuals and axioms to model each particular informal theory.